jaydeepbariya-dev/jaydeepbariya-dev/README.md

 ## 🌱 About Me

 - 🧑‍💻 Fullstack Developer
-- 🔧 Skilled in working with Java, Spring Boot, React and SQL
+- 🔧 Skilled in working with Java, Spring Boot, Node, Express, JavaScript, React, MongoDB and SQL
 - 🌐 3 years of Professional Experience
 - ☁️ Currently learning DevOps & Cloud for Microservices Development
 - 🧑‍💻 Building in Public